William Banting: Weight loss diet

+William Banting's weight loss journey represented visually, from 202 pounds (26 August 1862) to 156 pounds (12 September 1863) [1 ]; and later further reduced to 150 pounds by some unstated date prior to April 1864 (represented by the orange dotted line) [2 ].

 Letter on Corpulence, Addressed to the Public

 In 1863, Banting wrote a pamphlet, called Letter on Corpulence, Addressed to the Public, which contained the particular plan for the diet he followed.
 It was written as an open letter in the form of a personal testimonial.

 Banting accounted all of his unsuccessful fasts, diets, spa and exercise regimens in his past.
 His previously unsuccessful attempts had been on the advice of various medical experts.
 He then described the dietary change which finally had worked for him, following the advice of another medical expert.